The Living Encyclopedia of Consciousness

 The Neuroscience of Transcendence

-For the first time in history, we can watch the brain during a mystical experience.
-What we see challenges fundamental assumptions about consciousness, selfhood, and reality.
+For the first time, we can actually watch the brain mid-mystical-experience.
+What shows up on the scanner doesn't sit comfortably with our usual assumptions about consciousness, selfhood, or reality.

 🌐